4-H volunteer orientation

 - Unit 5

-When you have read or listened to the orientation, your participation as part of the screening process will be recorded by completing the online survey or returning a print survey to your Regional Extension Office.
+When you have completed all videos (or alternate format), your participation as part of the screening process will be recorded by completing an online survey: (click here to access survey) or returning a print survey to your Regional Extension Office.
 To access the print copy, please select which county or tribal area you reside in:

 - Minnesota 4-H